Frailty, Falls and Ageing Well

 In medicine, frailty defines the group of older people who are at highest risk of adverse outcomes such as falls, disability, admission to hospital, or the need for long-term care.
 Around 10 per cent of people aged over 65 years have frailty, rising to between a quarter and a half of those aged over 85.

 Frailty is not limited to older people but does become more common as age increases.
 However it is not an inevitable consequence of getting older.
-Whilst there are genetic factors which may contribute to an individual’s tendency towards frailty, evidence indicates that a healthy, active lifestyle is key to preventing and managing this condition.
+Whilst there are a range of factors which may contribute to an individual’s tendency towards frailty, evidence indicates that a healthy, active lifestyle is key to preventing and managing this condition.

 Many of the factors that cause people to age differently can be influenced by their environment and lifestyle choices such as diet and exercise.
 Keeping active is one of the most important ways in which people can prevent frailty and falls as they get older.
 Explore the 'Information for Patients' section to find out more.
 Remember, it's never too late (or too early) to make some lifestyle choices that will influence how we age.